 Burning Man is a nine-day music and arts festival that helps attendees connect with each other, the world around them, and themselves.
-It’s often frequented by tech moguls and celebrities and is touted as an experience that drives creativity and innovation.
+It’s frequented by tech moguls and celebrities and is touted as an experience that drives creativity and innovation.

 The festival is often seen as a counterculture event, as the basic systems and rules we live with in the world outside of the festival are non-existent.